 - We have a new GUI for statnet that runs in a browser window (based on RShiny, for those who have been following that app).
 It's called statnetWeb.
 The point-and-click functionality is great for newbies (and thus for teachers), but even old hands will find the interface useful for simple analyses.
 We will be teaching a workshop on statnetWeb at the Brighton Sunbelt meeting in June.
 More details and information on the statnetWeb wiki page.

-- The current version of statnet (version 2014.2.0) was released Feb 9, 2014.
+- The current versions of statnet packages can be found on CRAN.
+An update of the core packages is planned for June 2015.
 Details on the component packages and installation instructions are available.

 - EUSN 2014 workshop materials are online here.

 - Network Modeling for Epidemics training workshop materials are online here.